Marion County High School serves 239 students in grades 7-12.

-The percentage of students achieving proficiency in math is 55-59% (which is higher than the Alabama state average of 47%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 50-54% (which is higher than the Alabama state average of 45%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is 15-19% (which is lower than the Alabama state average of 24%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is 50-54% (which is higher than the Alabama state average of 46%) for the 2020-21 school year.

 Marion County High School ranks among the top 20% of public schools in Alabama for:

-Marion County High School's student population of 250 students has stayed relatively flat over five school years.
+Marion County High School's student population of 239 students has declined by 8% over five school years.